angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 }
 ```

-- `"directory"` (default): `/foo/bar` is written to `foo/bar/index.html`, exactly as today.
+- `"directory"` (default): `/foo/bar` is written to `foo/bar/index.html`, as today.
 - `"file"`: `/foo/bar` is written to `foo/bar.html`.

 The option is meant for static builds only, by design.
 With `outputMode: "server"`, there is nothing to fix: the Node.js server generated by Angular serves static files with `redirect: false`, so `/blog` is never redirected to `/blog/` in the first place.

 **If you want this in Angular, please give the [issue](https://github.com/angular/angular-cli/issues/29173) and the [pull request](https://github.com/angular/angular-cli/pull/34180) a 👍.**
-The Angular team decides based on community interest, so every vote counts.
+The Angular team decides based on community votes.

 ## Can't wait? `@angular-schule/prerender-format`